dmitriano/Awl/README.md

     ./AwlTest --filter ".*_Example" --output all

-Do not run the command below:
+Do not run the commands below:

     ./AwlTest --filter ".*_Unstable"